 When a client tells an agency to be bold, to feel free to venture far out on the creative limb and develop a campaign that will resonate with the target market and generate recall far beyond the duration of the media schedule, the initial reaction is elation.
 It conjures up visions of walking up to accept the Clio award amidst uproarious applause and congratulatory slaps on the back from the client.

-Creative design firms seek clients who value their expertise and share their desire to produce amazing work.
+Design firms seek clients who value their expertise and share their desire to produce award winning creative.
 To see that work come to fruition, it requires visionary clients who assuage their fears and are able to persuade decision-makers above them to be bolder than their comfort level typically allows.